j2objc-contrib/j2objc-gradle/dependencies.md

 ## Multiple projects and external libraries
 __Requirements__
-* Multiple j2objc Java projects: 'common' depends on 'base'
+* Multiple j2objc Java projects: 'shared' depends on 'base'
 * Simple third-party libraries

 With multiple Java projects and multiple external libraries, break up the problem.
-First follow the advice in [Multiple projects](#multiple-projects-built-in-libraries), on setting.
+First follow the advice in [Multiple projects](#multiple-projects-built-in-libraries), on configuring dependencies between the Java projects.
 Next, for each external library, build a [standalone J2ObjC project](#build-standalone-third-party-library).
 Finally, adjust your Java project build files as follows.
-Consider that your `common` project depends on Gson, and you have already created a `third-party-gson/build.gradle`
+If your `shared` project depends on Gson, for example, and you have already created a `third-party-gson/build.gradle`, then:

 ```gradle
 // Before: common/build.gradle